Learn more about Adderall, what are its uses, what are the side effects, and what are the signs of addictions when misused.

 Adderall and ADHD

-Adderall is most commonly prescribed for the effective treatment of Attention Deficit Hyperactive Disorder (ADHD).
-This disorder typically begins in childhood but is sometimes not diagnosed until adulthood.
-The last few decades have made great progress in understanding ADHD and treatment options available, making Adderall a popular prescription choice.3
+Adderall is commonly prescribed to treat Attention Deficit Hyperactivity Disorder (ADHD).
+This disorder typically begins in childhood, although it can be diagnosed later in life as well.
+The last few decades have made great progress in understanding ADHD and improving treatment options.

-Untreated ADHD can have a significantly negative impact on the individual’s life.
-ADHD can impact an individual’s education, as well as social and occupational functioning.
-Untreated ADHD can also negatively impact an individual’s quality of life and physical and mental health.
+Untreated ADHD can have a significantly negative impact on the individual’s life, including education, as well as social and occupational functioning.
+Untreated ADHD can also negatively impact an individual’s physical and mental health.

-Doctors may seem quick to prescribe Adderall.
-However, when you look at the significant negative impact that untreated ADHD may have, it is easier to understand why Adderall is so rapidly prescribed.
+If untreated, ADHD is associated with the development of other mental health disorders, such as anxiety and depression, and can also contribute to substance use disorders, as the individual may misuse substances to self-medicate for their symptoms.3 Doctors may seem quick to prescribe Adderall.
+However, when you look at the significant negative impact that untreated ADHD can have, it is easier to understand why Adderall is a popular treatment choice.

-Adderall is a cognitive enhancer, sometimes called a “smart drug” or “memory enhancer.”2 This nickname came from Adderrall’s ability to increase several mental functions.
-These Adderall effects include:
+Adderall is a cognitive enhancer, sometimes called a “smart drug” or “memory enhancer.”2 This nickname arose from Adderall’s ability to increase certain mental functions such as:

 - Attention